Over 1 day

 - Look for a pump control box with the same horsepower rating as your deep well pump.

 - Install a one-way check valve.
 Check valves allow water to run in only one direction so water can't go back into the well when the pump is off.
 Check valves also help get the water flowing when the pump is turned on.

 - Consider adding a pressure tank to the well pump to keep the water pressure constant.
 Installing a pressure tank can also reduce the wear and tear on the pump motor.

 - Carefully follow all the manufacturer's directions that came with your well pump.
 If you're not sure about any part of the process, you may want to consult a licensed professional to help or take over your installation.
 Installing a deep well pump is not an easy DIY task.

 Wiring a Well Pump

-Wiring a well pump presents several challenges.
-Crimp-on wire connections can corrode and eventually fail in wet environments.
-In some cases, the wiring that comes with a deep well pump isn't long enough and additional wire must be spliced, soldered together and/or protected with waterproof, heat-shrink tubing.
+- You may need to add additional pump wire.
+In some cases, the wiring that comes with a deep well pump isn't long enough and additional wires must be spliced, soldered together and protected with waterproof, heat-shrink tubing.

 - Two-wire deep well submersible pumps have built-in controls.
 These typically require the least amount of equipment outside of a manual simple pump.